-A separate "Initial Installation and Setup Guide" (see AES Document 40-7705ii-IS) is provided to guide you through the initial installation and setup.
+A separate "Initial Installation and Setup Guide" is provided to guide you through the initial installation and setup.

 A standalone Receiver requires a monitor, keyboard and mouse for user interface.
 See Figure 4-1.
 The standalone configuration is not recommended by AES Corporation for anything other than initial setup and preliminary testing of the system.
 Once properly configured and connected to a LAN, a network workstation is used to access and configure the receiver remotely.
 See Figure 4-2 and Figure 4-3.